luasemdramin/luasemdramin/README.md

 ###

 <p align="left">Hi!
-I started studying Systems Analysis and Development this year, but I've always been passionate about technology since I was a child.
-Currently, I use Python, but I also use VibeCoding to improve my learning in other programming languages. <br>I'm looking to become a professional in my areas of interest, which include UX/UI, Software Development, and Artificial Intelligence (AI).</p>
+I started studying Systems Analysis and Development this year, but I've always been passionate about technology since I was a child. <br>Currently, I use Python, but I also use VibeCoding to improve my learning in other programming languages. <br></> I'm looking to become a professional in my areas of interest, which include UX/UI, Software Development, and Artificial Intelligence (AI). 👾</p>

 ###